Special Initiatives

 For women in the professional Jewish world

 A multi-pronged initiative designed to advance gender equity in Jewish life, and support women in positions of leadership and influence.
+The Voices for Good Fellowship is the largest program under this initiative.

-For Jewish educators across organizational settings
+For Bay Area Jewish educators across organizational settings

 The Orchard

-For early childhood education teachers
+For early childhood education professionals